 - 2 teaspoons Garam Masala seasoning

 - 1 teaspoon salt

-- To a large pot add the oil and heat to medium.
-Add the onion and saute until translucent.
+- While the carrots are cooking add a couple of tablespoons of water to a large skillet and heat to medium.
+Add the onion and sauté until translucent.
 About 10 minutes.

-Add the red lentils, dairy-free milk, vegetable broth, water, tomatoes, partially cooked carrots, garbanzo beans, garam masala ( This is a homemade recipe that is so easy to make and it will help you save money too), curry powder and salt.
+- Add the red lentils, dairy-free milk, vegetable broth, water, tomatoes, partially cooked carrots, garbanzo beans, garam masala ( This is a homemade recipe that is so easy to make and it will help you save money too), curry powder and salt.
+Stir well.

-- Bring to a quick boil and then turn down and simmer on medium heat for 20 to 30 minutes.
+- Bring to a quick boil and then turn down and simmer on medium heat for 20 minutes.

 - At the end of 20 minutes check to see if the lentils are done.
-If not, cook another 10 minutes and they will definitely be done.
+If not, cook a very few more minutes.

 - Taste and check for more salt or a dash of pepper but I don't think you will need any.